Auckland train, Hamilton A&E among latest locations of interest

 - Passengers seated in rows five to nine.

-The health advice was the same for all four flights: Self-isolate, test immediately and again on day five after potential exposure.
+The health advice was the same for all four flights: Self-isolate, test immediately and again on day 5 after potential exposure.

 Clothing store Flo & Frankie in Nelson and Hamilton's SkyCity Casino were also added in the afternoon.